| Home | Mission | Events | Membership | History |

 historic axe

 The photos show a 12th century axe.
-The head and haft weigh only 770g (1.7 lb.), less than some swords.
+The haft, while not original, is ancient.
+The total weight of the axe is only 770g (1.7 lb.), less than some swords.
 In the hand, it's beautifully balanced, fast, and is easily directed towards the target.
 It's hard to claim that an axe is brutish or sluggish after experiencing something as well balanced as this example.

-One advantage of an axe over other edged weapons is that all the force of the blow is concentrated into a small section of the blade, so the axe has enough power to punch through a helmet or mail.
+One advantage of an axe over other edged weapons is that the curved edge concentrates all the force of the blow into a small section of the edge, so the axe has enough power to punch through a helmet or mail.
+The sagas often mention axe blows that cleave the head down to the shoulders.
+A speculative reconstruction of that move is shown in this Viking combat demonstration video, part of a longer fight.

 historic axe head

-The curved shape of the head allows the axe to be used for a variety of tricks.
-It can be used to hook an opponent's ankle, throwing him off balance and onto the ground (right).
-The identical trick shows up in later combat manuals, such as Meyer (left).
+The curved shape of the head allows the axe to be used for a variety of moves.
+It can be used to hook an opponent's ankle, throwing him off balance and onto the ground.

 hooking ankle with axe